theDierickxLab/theDierickxLab/_posts/2024-9-24-reviewnew.md

 ---
-title: Big congrats to Margaux and Daniëlle
+title: Big congrats to Margaux and Daniëlle!
 ---

 We are excited to share our newest insights on circadian rhythms in the human heart and how knowledge about the clock can be leveraged for future CV therapies, in NPJ Cardiovascular Health: